Mahmoud1205/MemoryAllocators/README.md

 # MemoryAllocators

-Usage is very easy, see `examples.cpp`.
+Usage is very easy, see `example.cpp`.